 While my Canon iPF6300 is my most frequently used printer, I did not get a chance to try this product on my Canon due to time constraints.

-Click here to visit BreathingColor.com and enter the promo code RMP20 when checking out to get a $20 discount for any $20 or more item.
-This will only work once per customer and is good through the end of 2012.
+Click here to visit BreathingColor.com and enter the promo code RON20 when checking out to get a 20% off discount off (some exclusions apply).
 Codes and offers can change, so if this doesn’t work then check out our discount coupon code page for updated offer details and codes.

 If you liked this article…